affandyfandy/java-irham/Week 2/Unit 03/Assignment4.md

 # Assignment 4
+This document contains several sub-task for Assignment 4
 ## Deadlock in Java
 A **deadlock** is a situation in a concurrent system where two or more threads are unable to proceed because each is waiting for the other to release a resource they need.
 In simpler terms, it's a standstill where threads are stuck waiting for each other indefinitely.